Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## Sidenote - Source-available software
+## Sidenote - Source-available Software
 <hr />

 ### Source-available model
-- The "One (or two) Freedoms"
+The "One (or two) Freedoms"

-- Often included in distributions or avaliable on request
+Often included in distributions or avaliable on request

-- proprietary compatibility
+Proprietary compatibility

 ### Examples
 - TrueCrypt License